echoedinvoker/nodejs-jonas/11-model-data-and-adv-mongoose/157-virtual-populate/memo.md

 ![Alt populate it](pic/03.jpg)

-- It can be seen as adding a new field "reviews", whose type is "mongoose".
+- It can be seen as adding a new field "reviews", whose type is "mongoose.Schema.ObjectId".
   - It will not be recorded in the database, but will only be generated when querying.
 - So we'll just use the same way to populate this field as normal referencing field.